Data Ingestion for SearchStax Studio

 7 min. read

-If you’re considering SearchStax Studio or have recently purchased a site search solution, you’re probably thinking through data ingestion.
-Data ingestion is often a major challenge in getting site search up and running, and developing a sound approach to data import is critical as it directly impacts the quality and relevance of search results.
+If you’re considering SearchStax Site Search or have recently purchased a site search solution, you’re probably thinking through data ingestion.
+Data ingestion is often a major consideration in getting site search up and running, and developing a sound approach to data import is critical as it directly impacts the quality and relevance of search results.

 In the context of site search, data ingestion is the process of importing and loading data from one or more data sources and making it available in a structured format that can be indexed and searched by a search engine.
-The data may include website content, product information, user behavior data, documents and more.
+The data may include website content, program details, research, documents and more.
 Data ingestion also involves repeatedly pulling in data on a real-time or regular batched basis.

 The goal of data ingestion for site search is to ensure that the search engine can quickly and accurately retrieve relevant information for a user’s search query and improve the overall user experience.

-With SearchStax Studio, data ingestion means getting data into a Solr-based search index so it can be accessed via a search request on a website or in a custom application.
-This post looks at the various ways to load data into Studio, identifies the sources and types of data we support and provides recommendations for best practices.
+With SearchStax Site Search, data ingestion means getting data into a search index so it can be accessed via a search request on a website or in a custom application.
+This post looks at the various ways to load data into Site Search, identifies the sources and types of data we support and provides recommendations for best practices.

-There are three main ways to load data into SearchStax Studio:
+There are three main ways to load data into SearchStax Site Search:

 • CMS Connectors for Sitecore and Drupal